Shan-Mei/shanmeis-notes/notes/year-9/music/personal-lit-study-1.md

 ## Personal Lit Study
 Kill me I hate lit

+### WAM
+#### Definitions
+Melody
+- A set of notes played one after the other to create a dominating sound
+- To create a tune

+Pitch
+- Specific hertz
+- Specific sound in a specific range of sounds

+Rhythm
+- Placements of sounds in music
+- Pattern in time - notes and rests

+Harmony
+- Tune that complements melody when played at the same time
+- Relationship between series of chords

+Tonality
+- Organising musical compositions around a specific note, the tonic
+- A subset of notes that are prominent in a composition

+Form
+- Structure of a piece or song
+	- Binary
+	- Ternary
+	- Rondo/Ritornello
+	- Sonata

+Timbre
+- Tone quality of voice or a specific instrument
+	- Different instruments and different people have different timbres

+Texture
+- Density and interaction between a work's different voices
+	- Monophony - unaccompanied melody
+	- Heterophony - Multiple voices
+		- Homophony
+		- Polyphony

+Dynamics
+- The volume of sound in music - different increments and instructions

+#### Timeline
+Baroque: 1600 - 1750
+Classical: 1750 - 1820
+Romantic: 1830 - 1900
+20th century: 1900 - 1999

+#### Characteristics of Periods
+Baroque
+- Long melodic lines that are heavily ornamented
+- Terraced dynamics
+- Many different textures
+- Dynamic contrast in ensemble
+- Basso continuo

+Classical:
+- Alberti bass
+- Mainly homophonic
+- Sonata form
+- Emphasis on beauty, elegance and balance
+- More variety and contrast
+- Importance to instrumental music
+- Melodies were shorter than baroque, clear phrases, clear cadences

+Romantic:
+- Freedom or form and design in music
+- Longer and more lyrical melodies
+- Contrasts in dynamics and pitch
+- Dissonance and chromaticism
+- Larger orchestras, brass valves
+- Programme music
+- Nationality (against german influence)
+- Technical virtuosity

+20th century:
+- More dissonance and freedom
+- Moving away from traditional style
+- Use of different modes and tonality
+- Serialism
+- Modern instrumental techniques (playing behind bridge, overblowing)

 ### Spring
 #### Basic Info
 Comes from a group of violin concertos namely The Four Seasons or *Le Quattro Stagioni*